github/docs/content/billing/using-the-new-billing-platform/about-the-new-billing-platform-for-enterprises.md

 ## Next steps

-* To **get started with the new billing plaform**, see "[AUTOTITLE](/billing/using-the-new-billing-platform/getting-started-with-the-new-billing-platform)."
+* To **get started with the new billing platform**, see "[AUTOTITLE](/billing/using-the-new-billing-platform/getting-started-with-the-new-billing-platform)."